Find answers and key resources for successfully building apps with ArcGIS REST JS.

 Data services

-Data services are typically created by importing data with the data management tools.
-A unique URL for the service is assigned by the system when it is created.
+Data services are typically created by importing data with the data management tools

 The type of data service you use depends on the product you have, the format of your existing data, storage and output data format requirements, the size and complexity of the data, and the service functionality required.